inveniosoftware/docs-invenio-rdm/docs/develop/howtos/override_components.md

 ### Find the React Overridable ID

-The React component's overridable id for the '`Metadata-only record`' checkbox component is `ReactInvenioDeposit.MetadataOnlyToggle.layout`.
-It can be found in the [react-invenio-deposit](https://github.com/inveniosoftware/react-invenio-deposit/blob/057d4bfe7ae73012f7ea55acfdde78981282ca7b/src/lib/components/FileUploader/FileUploaderToolbar.js#L39) module.
+The React component's overridable id for the '`Metadata-only record`' checkbox component is `ReactInvenioDeposit.FileUploaderToolbar.MetadataOnlyToggle.container`.
+It can be found in the [react-invenio-deposit](https://github.com/inveniosoftware/react-invenio-deposit/blob/040b698967e7fee14ac7fe466e49f883efbe8c47/src/lib/components/FileUploader/FileUploaderToolbar.js#L55) module.

 ### The mapping file